 However, in 1974, Lorre Wyatt admitted that he was the one who had lied.
 He admitted to New Times magazine seeing the lyrics to the folk song in a magazine and told his friends he wrote it.
-There’s also a claim that he had seen Bob Dylan perform in a New York club.
-He claimed plagiarism because he was worried he wasn’t doing his part as a songwriter for his folk band, The Millburnaires.
+There’s also a claim that he had seen Bob Dylan perform in a New York club in New York City.
+He claimed plagiarism because he was worried he wasn’t doing his part songwriting as a folk singer-songwriter for his folk band, The Millburnaires.

 The Millburnaires did see some acclaim.
 Their version of the song is on the album, entitled “Hootenanny.”
 Their version of the song is a little bit different from the Bob Dylan song.
 Assumedly because Lorre Wyatt didn’t recall the melody from when he’d first seen it performed.
 He waited quite some time to clear up the story, but at least he did it.
 Now we have twice as many versions of the song to enjoy!